Cardio + Weights + Yoga = Balanced Body

 The answer is based on what you enjoy the most and what your goals are.
 Perhaps you desire just to do more of what you love (I’m talking to you, cardio bunny and yoga girl) or maybe you prefer to cycle through 2-3 month long phases where you are emphasizing one of the three activities, while doing just enough of the other two to support your efforts to the max.

 Either way, below you’ll find flexible weekly schedules to help you visualize how to incorporate cardio and strength training with yoga into one routine.
 There’s one program that emphasizes running (you can substitute your cardio of choice here), one that’s yoga-centric, one that’s all about building strength, and one that’s a balanced body training mix.
 You’ll be doing 60-90 minutes of activity 5-6 days a week.
+You’ll also want to incorporate this 30 day ab challenge for a toned stomach.

 There will be times where you don’t make all your workouts and that’s okay.
 Focus on what you love and finding a balance, and don’t stress about a missed class.